rishikesh7355/docker-project/README.md

 Docker Mutli -tier Infrastructure

-Pre-requisites    :
+Pre-requisites:

 The following terms and technology should be known -

 red hat linux (RHEL8) system installed

 Linux commands like mkdir ,ls ,volume,vim or gedit text editors ,about systemctl and networking commands etc

 yum or dnf packages preinstalled